Affordable Car Insurance for SSI Recipients

 You May Qualify for Special Insurance Rates

-SSI is designed to help those who are disabled or blind.
+SSI is designed to help those with disabilities, like vision and hearing loss, MS, cerebral palsy, and epilepsy.
 It’s also designed for anyone over the age of 65.
 Some may assume that people on SSI pay higher insurance rates because they’re perceived to be in a higher risk group.

 First, find out if your disability has been reported as a driving hazard.
 Talk to your medical provider.
 If your medical provider believes your disability is a driving hazard, then they’re required to report it to the state.
 If they have reported your disability to the state, then your insurance company might consider you to be a high-risk driver, which means you’ll pay higher insurance rates.